 Movies in this category either have violence or sex, or are just very heavy in content.
 I will freely admit I haven’t seen many of these because I don’t do well with violence, if I have not seen it I will note it.

-- Schindler’s List– Because of seeing Saving Private Ryan, I just wasn’t willing to go see Schindler’s List, I am sure when we cycle back to modern history I will be showing this movie or parts of it to my kids.
+– Because of seeing Saving Private Ryan, I just wasn’t willing to go see Schindler’s List, I am sure when we cycle back to modern history I will be showing this movie or parts of it to my kids.
 What little of this I’ve seen is heartbreaking.

-- Band of Brothers– I have not seen this one yet.
+– I have not seen this one yet.
 It’s an HBO series, so it’s going to be more violent and probably contain language.
 Jeff said the boys are on the verge of being able to handle this.
 When I asked Jeff he said if you watch one, watch this one.

-- Pearl Harbor– I didn’t go see this one because the previews emphasized the love story involved, and I wasn’t interested in that.
+– I didn’t go see this one because the previews emphasized the love story involved, and I wasn’t interested in that.
 So, my caveats are it’s produced in the last 10 years, so it will have more realism and since there’s a love interest probably sex scenes.

 - Hacksaw Ridge– I’m going to tell you right now, I have been warned I cannot handle this movie.
 My husband saw it and loved it, and said when our boys are in high school he’s showing it to them.